Abanobbb/Rust-NussinovAlgorithm/README.md

 ## Overview

-This command-line tool is designed to predict RNA secondary structures using the Nussinov algorithm.
+So far This is a command-line tool is designed to predict RNA secondary structures using the Nussinov algorithm.
 It outputs the structure in a dot-bracket notation and provides a visual representation using ASCII art.

-## Current work
+## For learning

-- Accepts a FASTQ file containing RNA sequences.
-- Applies the Nussinov algorithm to predict the most stable secondary structure.
-- Outputs the secondary structure in dot-bracket notation and ASCII
+This project is being developed as a learning exercice to explore structural biology and the Rust programming language

-## Features
+## Current Features

 - **RNA Sequence Input**: The tool can read RNA sequences from FASTQ files.
 - **Structure Prediction**: Applies the Nussinov algorithm to predict RNA secondary structures.